cpina/github-action-push-to-another-repository/README.md

 https://github.com/cpina/push-to-another-repository-deploy-keys-example/blob/main/.github/workflows/ci.yml

-It generates files from:
+This generates files from:
 https://github.com/cpina/push-to-another-repository-deploy-keys-example

-To:
+and pushes them to:
 https://github.com/cpina/push-to-another-repository-output

 ## Troubleshooting

 ### Cannot push to the destination repository

 This is the most common problem.
-The first suggestion is to follow the steps to create the ssh keys or Personal Access Token and set it up again.
+Carefully read the logs on the GitHub Action pages of the source repositories.
+The action tries to write the errors and gives possible solutions / hints.
+The first suggestion is to follow the steps above to create the ssh keys or Personal Access Token, and set it up again, but some problems that have occurred in the past are:

-In the GitHub Action pages of the source repository: read carefully the logs.
-The action tries to write the errors and possible solutions / hints.

-Some problems that had happened in the past:

- * User was logged in GitHub with an account that did not have permission to push into the destination repository.
+ * User was logged in to GitHub with an account that did not have permission to push into the destination repository.
 The action could not push (permission denied).

  * Token expired at some point

- * ssh generated key pair (public/private) was set in the wrong way, copy-paste errors, etc.
+ * ssh generated key pair (public/private) was set in the wrong way.

  * Wrong copy-paste including spaces or other characters that did not belong to the key / token

-The easier way might be to try to follow the steps again.

 ### How to test the Personal Access Token?

-This might help understanding if the Personal Access Token that you generated have permissions to push to the destination repository.
-It could be expired, it could have the wrong permissions.
-It could be that the user that generated the Personal Access Token did not have permission to push into the destination repository.
+Test that the Personal Access Token has the correct permissions to push to the destination repository.
+This can be useful to check that the Personal Access Token has not expired or has the correct permissions.

-For this you need the Personal Access Token and then in your terminal:
+In your terminal do:

 ```
 $ git clone https://YOUR_USERNAME:YOUR_ACCESS_TOKEN@github.com/SOMETHING/REPO